datagrok/modular-git-hooks/README.md

 One fragile way to accomplish this is to copy-and-paste all of the code from the various hooks into the single hook script that git requires.
 A slightly less-horrible but still-unpleasant mechanism is to create a git hook which explicitly invokes each of your other scripts.

 This repository demonstrates a technique that gives you a separate directory for each type of git hook, allowing you to keep each hook action in its own modular script.
-Toss as many scripts as you like into the appropriate directory and they will all be executed, without editing configuration files or launcher-scripts.
+Toss as many scripts as you like into the appropriate directory and they will all be executed, in alphanumeric order, without editing configuration files or launcher-scripts.

 <table><tr><th>Before</th><th>After</th></tr><tr><td><pre>
 .git/